davidortinau/snippets/README.md

-# Code Snippets for Visual Studio
+# Shell XAML Snippets for Visual Studio

 [Luis Matos](https://twitter.com/luismatosluna) has organized [an entire month of community blogging](https://luismts.com/code-snippetss-xamarin-month/) around code snippets.
 He gives a fine definition of what code snippets are, but I'll give you my definition.